 Simply input a figure in any of the fields above, click submit and the rest of the form will populate.
 Here is a guide to what each part of the calculator means:

 American Odds / Moneyline Odds / US Odds: These are the odds that you most likely see on the type of American sportsbooks that we review here on USAbetting.
 The format for American odds, for example, looks like this: +200 or, if the odds are odds-on, maybe -200.

-Fractional Odds / UK Odds / British Odds: Fractional odds are actually used a lot in America.
+Fractional Odds / UK Odds / British Odds: Fractional odds are actually used a lot in America, particularly in horse racing.
 You often hear that a horse is, for example, 2/1 to win a race (2/1 is spoken as “two to one”).
-So although fractions are known as UK or British odds, actually they are fairly widely used this side of the Atlantic too.
+So although fractions are known as UK or British odds, they do appear this side of the Atlantic too.
 Taking 2/1 as an example, it means if you put a $1 bet on a winning 2/1 chance then you will win $2 profit, plus you also get your betting wager / stake back.
 You win “two” to a stake of “one”.
 So $3 will be returned to you.